 Notice that with each assignment, the object appears in the

 Environment pane.
-Also notice that by assigning name
+Also notice that by assigning wizard_name

-the value becomes the last assigned value, overwriting our initial
+twice, the value becomes the last assigned value, overwriting our

-assignment.
-Also notice that if we evaluate the name of an object, it is
+initial assignment.
+Also notice that if we evaluate the name of an

 Checkpoint